 In the week before Christmas, Andrew and I stayed in a centuries-old cottage in the Cornish hamlet of Coombe.
-It’s a homely place, safe in a quiet wooded valley, with a river running through it, sweet and clear, but relentless as time itself.
+It’s a homely place, safe in a quiet wooded valley, with a river running through it, sweet and clear, but relentless.
 Its rushing and babbling can be heard constantly from within the cottage, bringing peace and tranquility with a strange force and presence.

 We arrived as the short winter’s day was drawing to its early close.
 The ancient white walls, thatched roof and warmth welcomed us in, but, not wanting to waste the waning light outside, we tugged on our walking boots and set out on the short walk to Duckpool beach, where we watched the sun set over Atlantic waves and round, tumbling, sea-worn rocks.